HITECHCRIME/HC_SG250/README.md

-never change all i see it went away son is first hope caught his eye i've always told this saying to all
+never change all i see it went away son is first hope caught his eye i've always told this saying to all someone made deep cuts so i cannot say so i cannot say
-XXXXXXXXXXXXXX
-so i cannot say
-so i cannot say

 uuu eyyy
 never stay the same

-all the things
-i see ya got going on
-i used to sync to brink
+something wrong all the things i see ya got going on i some used to sync to fall-offs accept all, except the fall / accept no fall
-accept all but not a fall

-don't call all in all stay in fog and dust sayin' what you got on saying you bugger off i stay in the flame to run it off i'm never gonna right the wrong, right your wrong
+don't call all in all stay in fog and dust sayin' what you got on saying you bugger off i stay in the flame to run it off i say i'm never gonna right the wrong, right your wrong

+symbol
+it's a symbol i've given up
 say i'm gone

 01:20 flame in the sun